devika-vinay/MarketingPerformance/README.md

-# 📊 Marketing Performance Analytics – Final Exam
+# 📊 Marketing Performance Analytics

 This project analyzed a large-scale **marketing dataset** to evaluate ad performance across devices, networks, and business KPIs.
 The work combined **trend analysis, segmentation, and KPI evaluation** to generate insights and recommendations for optimizing campaign strategy.